 As a result, discussions on improving public transit has touched on the first and last mile journey.
 How can cities get people to and from main transit routes so they can rely on public transportation?
 This is the first way shared mobility fits into the multi-modal portfolio.
-In San Francisco, Lyft found the top destination for rides is to rail stations (Daimler).
+In San Francisco, Lyft found the top destination for rides is to rail stations (Curbed).
 If cities want more people ditching single occupancy vehicles, they need to consider how the entire mobility ecosystem can work together.
 According to David Oliver, Co-founder and CEO of Cowlines:

 The next key step in making cities ready for multi-modality is to provide open data sources for partnership opportunities.
 Data isn’t just for making transportation aggregator apps possible.
 The primary benefit of data should be to gain insight into people’s travel behaviours, and to structure services, policies, and cities accordingly.
 Withholding data for only one company to use will not benefit the larger goal of getting people out of their personal vehicles.
 Data is needed to identify what gaps are needed in today’s transportation infrastructure.

 Instead of just looking at the latest mobility service as a potential solution for transportation issues, cities need to practice discipline in looking at mobility holistically.
 Autonomous vehicles may be perceived as being what we need to move people around, but it will not contribute to the solution by itself.
 New mobility services serve the purpose of improving overall transportation in a city, but the ones that are available now should be integrated into everyday life first.

 How to Achieve Multi-Modality